ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### IPv4 Addresses

-IPv4 addresses (32 bits) are mapped using the IPv4‑mapped IPv6 format as specified in {{!RFC4291}}:
+IPv4 addresses (32 bits) are mapped using the IPv4-mapped IPv6 format as specified in {{!RFC4291}}:

 ~~~
 IPv4 Address:    192.0.2.1
 16-Byte Representation: [00 00 00 00 00 00 00 00 00 00 FF FF C0 00 02 01]
 ~~~

-## Converting from a 16‑Byte Representation to an IP Address
+## Converting from a 16-Byte Representation to an IP Address

 The conversion algorithm is as follows:

 1. Examine the first 12 bytes of the 16-byte representation
-2. If they match the IPv4‑mapped prefix (10 bytes of `0x00` followed by `0xFF``, `0xFF``):
+2. If they match the IPv4-mapped prefix (10 bytes of 0x00 followed by 0xFF, 0xFF):
-   - Interpret the last 4 bytes as an IPv4 address in dotted‑decimal notation
+   - Interpret the last 4 bytes as an IPv4 address in dotted-decimal notation
 3. Otherwise:
-   - Interpret the 16 bytes as an IPv6 address in colon‑hexadecimal notation
+   - Interpret the 16 bytes as an IPv6 address in colon-hexadecimal notation

-(For additional illustration, see {{diagrams}})

 # Generic Constructions

 This specification defines two generic cryptographic constructions:

 1. **128-bit Block Cipher Construction:**
-   - Used in deterministic encryption (see {{deterministic-encryption}})
+   - Used in deterministic encryption (see {{Deterministic Encryption}})
    - Operates on a single 16-byte block
-   - Example: AES‑128 treated as a permutation
+   - Example: AES-128 treated as a permutation

 2. **128-bit Tweakable Block Cipher (TBC) Construction:**
-   - Used in non‑deterministic encryption (see {{non-deterministic-encryption}})
+   - Used in non-deterministic encryption (see {{Non-Deterministic Encryption}})
    - Accepts a key, a tweak, and a message
-   - The tweak is typically randomly sampled (and MUST be uniformly random when generated)
+   - The tweak must be uniformly random when generated
    - Reuse of the same tweak on different inputs does not compromise confidentiality

 Valid options for implementing a tweakable block cipher include, but are not limited to:

 - **SKINNY** (see {{SKINNY}})
 - **DEOXYS-BC** (see {{DEOXYS-BC}})
-- **KIASU-BC** (see {{implementing-kiasu-bc}} for implementation details)
+- **KIASU-BC** (see {{Implementing KIASU-BC}} for implementation details)
-- **AES-XTS** (see {{ipcrypt-ndx}} for usage)
+- **AES-XTS** (see {{ipcrypt-ndx (AES-XTS)}} for usage)

 Implementers MUST choose a cipher that meets the required security properties and provides robust resistance against related-tweak and other cryptographic attacks.

 # Deterministic Encryption

-Deterministic encryption applies a 128‑bit block cipher directly to the 16‑byte representation of an IP address.
-For implementation details, see {{pseudocode-and-examples}}.

-> **Note:**
-> All instantiations documented in this specification (`ipcrypt-deterministic`, `ipcrypt-nd`, and `ipcrypt-ndx`)
-> are invertible - encrypted IP addresses can be decrypted back to their original values using the same key.
-> For non-deterministic modes, the tweak must be preserved along with the ciphertext to enable decryption.
+Deterministic encryption applies a 128-bit block cipher directly to the 16-byte representation of an IP address.
+All instantiations documented in this specification (`ipcrypt-deterministic`, `ipcrypt-nd`, and `ipcrypt-ndx`) are invertible - encrypted IP addresses can be decrypted back to their original values using the same key.
+For non-deterministic modes, the tweak must be preserved along with the ciphertext to enable decryption.

+For implementation details, see {{Pseudocode and Examples}}.

 ## ipcrypt-deterministic

-The `ipcrypt-deterministic` instantiation employs AES128 in a single‑block operation.
+The `ipcrypt-deterministic` instantiation employs AES-128 in a single-block operation.
 The key MUST be exactly 16 bytes (128 bits) in length.
-Since AES128 is a permutation, every distinct 16‑byte input maps to a unique 16‑byte ciphertext, preserving the IP address format.
+Since AES-128 is a permutation, every distinct 16-byte input maps to a unique 16-byte ciphertext, preserving the IP address format.

-For test vectors, see {{ipcrypt-deterministic-test-vectors}}.
+For test vectors, see {{ipcrypt-deterministic Test Vectors}}.

 ~~~
       +---------------------+